 - Apply the water-based cleaning solution to the stained and dirty area and then gently blot the stain with a sponge or cloth, making sure you don’t spread the stain even more.

 - If needed apply some more solution to the stained area and continue to clean with the sponge.
-When the stain is removed use clean warm water and the sponge to remove any of the soap and suds.
+After you have removed the stain, use clean warm water and the sponge to remove any of the soap and suds.

 - Allow to dry.